-Grants to USA tribes and tribal organizations for crime prevention programs and assistance for girls and women.
-Applicants must complete required registrations at least several weeks prior to the application due date.
+Grants to USA tribes and tribal organizations for crime prevention programs and assistance for girls and women who were victims of crime.
+Applicants are advised to complete required registrations well in advance of the deadline.
 Funding is intended to support programs and services to create, maintain, and expand sustainable sexual assault services provided by Tribes, tribal organizations, and nonprofit tribal organizations within Indian country and Alaska Native villages.

 Applicants may propose to implement either a Standard project or an Improving Tribal Responses to Sexual Assault (ITRSA) Capacity-Building project.

 - Standard project: Applicants must propose activities under the TSASP statutory purpose areas.

 - Improving Tribal Responses to Sexual Assault (ITRSA) Capacity-Building project: ITRSA Capacity-Building applicants will initially engage in a comprehensive assessment process that identifies the strengths and gaps of their community’s responses to sexual assault.
 Following the assessment, a customized project implementation plan will be developed in consultation with an OVW-designated Technical Assistance Provider(s).
 The plan will detail short-term and long-term strategies to provide sexual assault services.

 - ITRSA Capacity-Building grantees will participate in individualized training and technical assistance (TTA), focused on intervention and related assistance to those victimized by sexual assault.
 TTA will target areas such as, but not limited to: 1) crisis intervention services and referral, 2) accompaniment and advocacy through medical, criminal justice and support social systems, 3) short-term individual and group support services, and 4) comprehensive service coordination.